 - 4 slices bacon (optional for garnish)

 - 2 quarts (1900ml) chicken broth

 - 1 can (14.75 oz, 418 g) cream-style sweet corn

 - 1 can (15.25 oz, 432 g) whole sweet corn

 - 1 Tbsp. fresh thyme (plus some for garnish)

 - 1 tsp. salt, plus more, to taste

 - Freshly ground black pepper

-- Preheat the oven to 375F (C).
+- Preheat the oven to 400F (200C).
 In a large bowl, toss potatoes, onions, olive oil, salt, and pepper together.
-Place the mixture on a baking sheet and roast until the skewer goes in side smoothly and the potato skin is crispy, about 30-45 minutes.
+Transfer them to a baking sheet and roast until the skewer goes inside smoothly and the potato skin is crispy, about 30-45 minutes.
 Remove from the oven and set aside.

 - While the potatoes are roasting, fry the bacon until crisp.
 Drain the extra oil on paper towels.
 After the bacon has cooled, chop into small pieces.